xer0x/geoquilt/README.md

 ## Design choices

 - Geocoding uses the Google Maps API because it is easy to setup.
-The npm module google-geocoder works, but has security problems because it has quite ancient dependencies.
-I haven't written my own API client, but I might  want to.
+The npm module works, but I might want to build something different because Github mentions some security issues.
 - Deployment uses Zeit similarly because it is fast to get a basic API running.

 ## Setup